LucasDelfino92/morrowindsharp/mw2.md

 - [**Morrowind Anti-Cheese Ownership Overhaul Compatible (Sigourn Edit)**](https://www.nexusmods.com/morrowind/mods/49232) by Remiros and Half11
 Fixes the biggest exploits and balance issues in the game.
   - Edited version of [**Morrowind Anti-Cheese**](https://www.nexusmods.com/morrowind/mods/47305) for compatibility with Ownership Overhaul and also forwards fixes from Patch for Purists and Rarer Scrap Metal (included in Morrowind Anti-Cheese).
-- [**BTB's Game Improvements - Necro Edit**](https://www.nexusmods.com/morrowind/mods/47129) by BTB and Necrolesian
-Modified version of BTB's Game Improvements, with all modules merged, plus BTB's edits from his modified versions of Morrowind Advanced and Service Requirements, with many changes and additions.
-  - Note that this mod, in tandem with **Balanced Passive Races and Birthsigns**, will cause certain NPCs to stop wearing their armor as the increased Unarmored skill encourages them to go around without it.
-Another mod in this guide, **Nimble Armor**, helps bypass this issue by removing the Armor bonus from the Unarmored skill, making it focus solely on Evasion.
-- [**Balanced Passive Races and Birthsigns**](https://www.nexusmods.com/morrowind/mods/47782) by BTB and Necrolesian
-Rebalance of races and birthsigns, based on BTB's Game Improvements, with permanent abilities in place of powers or spells.
-  - Note that this mod, in tandem with **BTB's Game Improvements - Necro Edit**, will cause certain NPCs to stop wearing their armor as the increased Unarmored skill encourages them to go around without it.
-Another mod in this guide, **Nimble Armor**, helps bypass this issue by removing the Armor bonus from the Unarmored skill, making it focus solely on Evasion.
 - [**MDMD - More Deadly Morrowind Denizens**](https://www.nexusmods.com/morrowind/mods/48745) by autumn
 230+ NPCs are given unique spells, enchantments, and items, to make Morrowind deadlier AND more varied.
 Faction bosses, Artifact owners, and Daedric cultists have been given customized, flavorful make-overs to become more difficult AND more memorable.
 Players are encouraged to carry resists, dispels, restores, and prepare ahead for big fights.
   - Hide *MDMD - Bosses Only.ESP*